karlseguin/validate.zig/readme.md

 // ...
 ```

 The above sample outputs the validation errors as JSON to stdout.
-Given the `jsonData` provided, the output would be:
+Given the `jsonData` in the snippet, the output would be:
 ```json
 [
     {"field": "year" ,"code": 4, "err": "must be an int"},